max-lt/ffmpeg-api/README.md

    HTTP server running.
 Access it at: http://localhost:8080/
    ```

-2. To convert an OGG file, send a `POST` request to the `/ogg-to-mp3` endpoint with the OGG file as the request body.
-The response will contain the converted MP3 file.
+2. To convert an OGG file, send a `POST` request to the `/ogg-to-mp3` or `/ogg-to-wav` endpoint with the OGG file as the request body.
+The response will contain the converted file.

    For example, you can use `curl` to test the server: